weihanlau/Trayopia/README.md

 ## Etymology

 **Trayopia** is a play on *myopia*.
-Suffering from pesky unit-tray walls obscuring your specimens?
+Suffering from pesky unit tray walls obscuring your specimens and labels?
 You've got a case of Trayopia... which is also the name of this tool.
 We should have thought more about the name of this thing.